U.N. aid chief Amos in Syria to press for access

-GENEVA (Reuters) - U.N. emergency relief coordinator Valerie Amos held talks on Tuesday in Syria on ways to increase aid to civilians caught up in the escalating violence and urged the government and rebels to respect international humanitarian laws.
+GENEVA (Reuters) - United Nations emergency relief coordinator Valerie Amos arrived in Syria on Tuesday to seek agreement on increasing humanitarian aid to Syrian civilians trapped or displaced by intensifying fighting between government and rebel forces.

-Every day hundreds of people flee the 17-month-old conflict between forces loyal to Syrian President Bashar al-Assad and rebels determined to oust him.
-Some are wounded as they arrive in neighboring countries, while others report having been shelled or fired on in border areas, according to the U.N. refugee agency.
+Hundreds of people are fleeing Syria daily to neighboring countries with some arriving wounded or reporting having been shelled or fired on in border areas, according to the U.N. refugee agency.

-Amos, who entered Syria on Tuesday in a convoy from Lebanon, visited schools hosting hundreds of displaced people in the Zahera district of Damascus, the U.N. said, adding that she was extremely concerned by what she saw and was told.
+Amos, who entered Syria in a convoy from Lebanon, was due to meet Syrian authorities including deputy foreign minister Faisal Mekdad in Damascus on Tuesday, followed by talks with officials from the Syrian Arab Red Crescent, spokesman Jens Laerke said.

-“The people I met today told me they need clean water, sanitation, medical help and food,” Amos said in a statement.
-“They are frightened.
-Many have no home to return to and they desperately need more help and support.”
+The humanitarian plight has worsened over the past month as fighting has spread to the capital Damascus and the biggest city Aleppo.
+About two million people have been affected by the 17-month-old crisis and over a million are uprooted within Syria.

-The humanitarian plight has worsened over the past month as fighting has spread to the capital, Damascus, and the biggest city, Aleppo.
-About 2 million people have been affected by the 17-month-old crisis and more than a million have been uprooted within Syria.
+“Those are people who are displaced from where they live, where there has been shelling, or affected by price rises and little availability of food in some areas, it’s children who are not able to go to school anymore, either because of insecurity or because internally displaced people occupy their schools or university students unable to be at their dormitory because it is full of displaced people,” Laerke said in Geneva.

 Amos will address ways of increasing emergency aid to civilians, but fighting must ebb before there is any real hope of gaining access to hot spots, diplomats say.